Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 - Charlotte's games this year have hit the over on two of seven set point totals (28.6%).

-- Charlotte is 2-0-1 against the spread and 3-0 overall when the team records more than 33 points.
+- Charlotte is 2-0-1 against the spread and 3-0 overall in games when it puts up more than 33 points.

 - The 49ers have turned the ball over nine times this season, one more turnover than the Hilltoppers have forced (8).